Retrieving Event Types

 Create A Webhook

 To create a Webhook, send a POST to our /webhooks endpoint.
-Declare a URL on your server to receive Webhooks messages, and list the event types that you wish to enroll in.
+Declare a URL on your server to receive Webhook messages, and list the event types that you wish to enroll in.
 The URL cannot contain any white space or special characters.
 Only dot, hyphen, underscore, forward-slash, numbers, and letters are allowed.

 status parameters are optional.
 Using the status parameter, the Webhook can be set to inactive at any time, including upon create request, to prevent events from being sent.
 This is helpful for testing.